 For example, we are working in Côte d’Ivoire to expand access to HIV services, in Namibia on HIV prevention, and in the U.S. to understand the barriers affecting the health professionals’ ability to provide HIV care to high-risk populations, including transgendered women.

-Examining Barriers to HIV care for Transgender Women, MSMs in the U.S.
+Examining Barriers to HIV care for Transgender Women and MSM in the U.S.

 Transgender women have a high risk for HIV infection and transmission – they had a 28 percent HIV prevalence rate, according to pooled data from four studies examined during a 2008 systematic review.
 Also, data from 18 studies involving participants’ self-reported HIV status indicated a 12 percent HIV prevalence rate.

-Abt Associates is helping the Centers for Disease Control and Prevention better understand the barriers for transgender women to obtain HIV treatment and providers to deliver it.
-Abt is carrying out a study that includes interviews with 40 transgender women – half of whom are HIV positive – and 10 health care providers to explore barriers and facilitators to HIV prevention, care, and treatment from multiple perspectives.
-The study began in October 2015 and is expected to be finished in May 2017.
+Abt Associates worked with Atlas Research to help the Centers for Disease Control and Prevention better understand the barriers experienced by transgender women when they try to access HIV treatment.
+Abt and Atlas carried out a study that included interviews with 40 transgender women – half of whom were HIV positive – and 10 health care providers.
+The study began in October 2015 and ended in May 2018.

-This study is the third of three studies worked on by Abt to assess HIV care barriers.
-The second focused on men who have sex with men (MSM) in one U.S. east coast city.
-MSMs also bear a disproportionate share of the HIV burden in the U.S. The first study examined barriers reported by HIV care providers when they engage patients in care in three U.S. cities.
+This study is the third of three studies worked on by Abt and Atlas Research to assess HIV care barriers.
+The first study examined barriers reported by HIV care providers in three U.S. cities when they engage patients in care.
+The second focused on HIV care services for men who have sex with men (MSM) in one U.S. city.
+MSM bear a disproportionate share of the HIV burden in the U.S.

-“MSM patients said that stigma associated with HIV and their lifestyles created a barrier to seeking HIV care,” Klein said.
-“Also important was a lack of comprehensive health care services.
-Mapping carried out by Abt found that HIV testing is not always provided near the areas where MSMs engage in high-risk behavior,” she said.
+“MSM patients said that stigma associated with HIV and their lifestyle created a barrier to seeking HIV care,” Klein said.
+“Also important was a lack of comprehensive health care services in areas of need.
+Abt also carried out an innovative mapping strategy, using observation data of event postings from a popular dating website and interview data.
+Analysis of mapping indicated that HIV testing is not always provided near the areas where MSM engage in high-risk behavior,” Klein said.

-All of the studies are intended to inform CDC strategies for preventing and treating HIV among MSMs and other high-risk populations.
+All of the studies are intended to inform CDC strategies for preventing and treating HIV among MSM and other high-risk populations.

 Improving HIV Prevention and Service Delivery in Africa